mahshidbahira/time-wise/docs/guide/Duration.md

 ### `minus`

-Return the difference of the duration with another duration.
+Return a new duration as the difference of the duration with another duration.

 ```typescript
 minus(other: Duration): Duration